ajmalhmir/database_3/README.md

 6. Access your application at your EC2 instance's public IP address

+7. Access the admin panel at `http://your-ec2-ip/admin/` using the default credentials:
+   - Username: `admin`
+   - Password: `admin`

+   **Note:** It is highly recommended to change these default credentials immediately after first login

 ### Production Database Configuration

 For production deployment, it's recommended to use a more robust database like PostgreSQL instead of SQLite.
 The settings.py file includes a commented configuration for PostgreSQL that you can uncomment and configure with your database credentials: